-Tray bakes are essentially the easiest route to simple yet hugely satisfying, all-in-one suppers.
+Tray bakes are essentially the easiest route to simple yet satisfying, all-in-one suppers.
 They get by with minimal prep and deliver maxed-out flavour.
 This Chinese mandarin chicken tray bake is no exception.
 After an inspiring afternoon spent at The Living Room in Jozi’s Maboneng precinct with the passionate owners and partners of Clemengold, a spate of citrus infused recipe ideas followed.
-And with it’s origin etched firmly in oriental soil, a sticky honey glazed Chinese chicken dish seemed a fitting place to start.
+With it’s origin etched firmly in oriental soil, a sticky honey glazed Chinese chicken dish seemed a fitting place to start.

 Recipe broadly adapted from here